Palindromati

 published articles reporting or using those sequences that include the EcoRI-like linker inside coding regions,

 and/or 5'UTR or 3'UTRs mRNA sites.
-This EcoRI-likelinker and its heterotranscripts are
+This EcoRI-like linker and its heterotranscripts are

 here deemed as experimental artifacts, characterization that can be helpful to